Reluctant Interaction Modeling: Theoretical analysis

 \subsection{A Gaussian example}

-In this section we study the condition that $\eta(\alpha) \geq \eta^\ast$ required both in Theorem \ref{thm:main} and Theorem \ref{thm:screening} in the case where $X$ follows a Gaussian distribution, and present the exact prediction rate in Step 3.
+In this section we study the condition that $\eta(\alpha) \geq \eta^\ast$ required both in Theorem \ref{thm:main} and Theorem \ref{thm:screening} in the case where $X$ follows a Gaussian distribution.
 We defer the detailed computation to Appendix \ref{app:example}, where we also consider an example where $X$ is not symmetric.